 What Materials are Used in PCBs?

-You can’t just use any material for PCB manufacturing as material significantly impacts the circuit board’s functioning.
-Low-grade materials will result in poor performance and short-term service.
+You can’t just use any material for PCB manufacturing as material significantly impacts the circuit board’s functioning. low volume electronics assembly will result in poor performance and short-term service.

 Below are some of the best quality PCB materials and their fundamental properties.